 - Good Quality Vodka.
 Since this is a clean, fresh, 3-ingredient shot, you want to use a good quality, very drinkable vodka.
 My pick is always Stateside Vodka.
 Second up, Tito's or Grey Goose.
 High quality is key for the best shots!

 - Simple syrup.
-You can either make your own simple syrup, or use store bought.
+Simple syrup works better than plain granulated sugar in these shots because it dissolves completely and gives each shot the perfect sweet and tart balance without any grit.
+Save the granulated sugar for the rim.You can either make your own simple syrup, or use store bought.
 To make homemade simple syrup, you'll need equal parts sugar and water.
 Bring to to a boil, and stir to dissolve sugar.
 Once boiling. reduce heat to low and simmer 5 minutes.
 Allow to cool, and voila- you've got simple syrup.
 You can even do fun flavored syrup the same way!

-- Coarse sugar, for garnish (if desired).
+- Granualted sugar, for garnish (if desired).
 A cute little shot glass and a perfect sugared rim make these shots a standout at parties and gatherings!
 I love these tiny mason jar shot glasses.
 You can also garnish each shot with a cute little lemon wedge!

 Once you have the basics down on how to make a lemon drop shot, you can play with the recipe a bit to make it your own!
 Here are some great swaps and additions:

-- Add some fresh lemon zest to the sugared rim (aka lemon sugar).
+| Garnishes | Add a lemon wedge, sugared lemon slice, lemon twist, or add some fresh lemon zest to the sugared rim (aka lemon sugar). |

 Tools

-- A juicer for the lemons.
+- A juicer or lemon press for juicing the lemons.

 Easy Vodka Lemon Drop Shots (3 ingredients)